SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 **Note:** There is also a namespace.
 It is recommended to set the model name as the namespace when using a single gripper.
 If you use multiple grippers of the same model, you can also utilize different namespaces.

 # ROS-Node
 This section demonstrates the capabilities of the driver and provides instructions on how to utilize it.
+The node is a ROS2 component.

 ## Actions
 All functionalities of the gripper, including movement, are treated as actions.
 This implies that when gripping, moving, or releasing a workpiece, you need to send a goal and can receive a result or feedback.
 Releasing a workpiece is the only action where you send an empty goal: